nad7wf/AccuTool/example_data/demo_1/README.md

 ### Instructions

-From the _demo_1_ folder, download and unzip the _demo_1_input_files.zip_ folder.
+Download and unzip the _demo_1_input_files.zip_ folder.
 If you open the example phenotype file in Excel, you should see the following format:
 ```
 PI			Pheno
 ZJ-Y314			NA